 - There is no risk of the diaphragm getting lost in your vagina.
 If you have trouble reaching it, try squatting to bring it closer to your vaginal opening or asking a partner to remove it.

-- If you have a physical disability, you may need your support person or partner to help you insert the diaphragm.
+- If you have a physical disability, you may need a partner or support person to help you insert and remove the diaphragm.

-- The diaphragm will last for up to 2 years.
-However, if you have given birth vaginally, had pelvic surgery (including abortion) or had a change in weight of 10 pounds (4kg) or more since you were last fitted, you will need to be refitted for a new diaphragm.
+- If you have a fitted diaphragm and have been pregnant or have a change in weight of 10 pounds (4 kg) or more since you were last fitted, you may need to be refitted for a new diaphragm.

 What are the side effects of the diaphragm?

-- The diaphragm can also lead to vaginal infections like yeast or bacterial vaginosis (BV), especially if it’s left in for too long.
+- The diaphragm can sometimes lead to vaginal infections like yeast or bacterial vaginosis (BV), especially if left in for too long.

-- The diaphragm can increase your risk of urinary tract infections (UTIs).
+- It can increase some people’s risk of urinary tract infections (UTIs).

-- In rare cases, the diaphragm can cause an allergic reaction and in extremely rare instances, it can cause Toxic Shock Syndrome (TSS).
+- In rare cases the diaphragm can cause an allergic reaction and in extremely rare instances can cause Toxic Shock Syndrome (TSS).

-- You only have to use the diaphragm when you have sex.
+- You only have to use this method when you have sex.

-- You are protected for multiple acts of vaginal sex within a 24 hour period if you add new spermicide for each act.
+- You are protected for multiple acts of vaginal sex within 24 hours if you add new spermicidal or barrier gel for each act.